Visual-Prompt Agent Steering (Cursor Design Mode)¶

 Click, multi-select, or sketch on a running UI to direct a coding agent — collapsing multi-turn text clarification into one spatially-grounded instruction.

-Visual-prompt agent steering is the active form of multimodal direction: the developer points at the running product (or a canvas) and the agent receives both element identity and a rendered screenshot as one instruction unit.
-Cursor's Design Mode is the first mainstream shipping implementation; the technique generalises to any harness that accepts a (selector, screenshot, intent) tuple.
+Visual-prompt agent steering is the active form of multimodal direction: you point at the running product (or a canvas) and the agent receives element identity plus a rendered screenshot as one instruction unit.
+Cursor's Design Mode is the first mainstream implementation.
+The technique generalizes to any harness taking a (selector, screenshot, intent) tuple.

-The technique applies when spatial intent is the load-bearing signal — layout, component placement, visual relationships between two or more elements, "match this to that".
-Text encodes those referents lossily; one click plus "make this match" replaces a paragraph of description.
-If the first text attempt would have to name DOM ancestors, pixel offsets, or sibling components to be unambiguous, point instead.
+The technique applies when spatial intent is the load-bearing signal: layout, component placement, visual relationships, "match this to that".
+Text encodes those referents lossily.
+One Cursor Design Mode click plus "make this match" replaces a paragraph.
+If the text version would need DOM ancestors, pixel offsets, or siblings to be unambiguous, point instead.

-For non-spatial work — renaming a function, restructuring a query, changing an algorithm — the visual surface has no referent.
-Keep those tasks in text.
+For non-spatial work, the visual surface has no referent.
+Keep those in text.

 Selecting an element gives the agent two complementary signals: element identity — "xpath, the component, attributes, computed styles, props from the fiber tree" — and spatial context — a viewport screenshot capturing layout and surrounding elements (Cursor — Design Mode, 2026-06-05).
-Identity alone does not communicate "match the spacing of the sibling card"; the screenshot does.
+Identity alone cannot say "match the spacing of the sibling card".
 The screenshot alone leaves the agent guessing which DOM node to edit.
-Each modality covers the other's blind spot — the same dual-modality property frontmost-window snapshots rely on for passive capture.
+Each modality covers the other's blind spot — the property app-window snapshots exploit for passive capture.

-Three distinct interaction shapes have shipped against AI coding harnesses; they are easy to conflate.
+Three interaction shapes have shipped against AI coding harnesses, easy to conflate.

 | Pattern | Direction | Surface | Example |